bhart4278/web-scraping-challenge/README.md

     - Visually estimate the result by plotting the daily minimum temperature of each observation.
 6. Export the DataFrame to a CSV file.

+## Analysis Results
+### Minimum Temperature

+The average minimum temperatures on Mars show clear seasonal variation at Curiosity's location.
+The coldest months are Month 3 (-83.3°C) and Month 4 (-82.8°C), likely during the Martian winter.
+The warmest months are Month 8 (-68.4°C) and Month 9 (-69.2°C), corresponding to the Martian summer.
+The difference between the warmest and coldest months is 15.1°C, highlighting the seasonal extremes caused by Mars' axial tilt and thin atmosphere.
+These patterns reflect the planet's distinct seasonal climate cycles.

+### Atmospheric Pressure

+The atmospheric pressure on Mars shows a clear seasonal cycle driven by the sublimation and deposition of CO₂ at the polar ice caps.
+The highest pressure occurs in Month 9 (913.31 Pa), likely during the Martian winter in the southern hemisphere when CO₂ sublimates back into the atmosphere.
+The lowest pressure is in Month 6 (745.05 Pa), likely during the Martian summer in the southern hemisphere when CO₂ freezes onto the polar ice caps.
+This creates a pressure range of about 168 Pa throughout the year.
+These variations reflect the influence of Mars' axial tilt and its thin, CO₂-dominated atmosphere.

+### Year Length

+The length of a Martian year can be estimated by measuring the distance between two valleys in the "Minimum Temperature over Time" graph.
+The first valley occurs around 550 terrestrial days, and the second valley around 1230 days, giving a difference of approximately 680 days.
+This aligns closely with the known length of a Martian year, which is 668 sols or about 687 terrestrial days (with one sol being approximately 1.027 Earth days).
+This estimation reflects the seasonal temperature cycle driven by Mars' orbit around the Sun.

 ## Reference Note:
 I utilized the bootcamp's built in AI chatbot "Xpert Learning Assistant" and ChatGPT to help guide in both structure and syntax of my code.